Royal chocolate or trianon (video and tips)

 Do you have a birthday or other special event planned, and would like to go all out for dessert?
-Follow our step-by-step recipe for chocolate Royal, also known as Trianon.
-A light, gourmet and above all chocolaty dessert!
-Composed of a hazelnut dacquoise, a praline crunch, a chocolate mousse and a mirror icing, a simple and refined decoration will complete the whole.
+Follow our step-by-step recipe for Royal Chocolate, also known as Trianon.
+A light, gourmet, and above all chocolaty dessert!
+Composed of a hazelnut dacquoise, a praline crunch, a chocolate mousse, and a mirror glaze, a simple and refined decoration will complete the whole.
 It's up to you!

 Ingredients